What is a Wind Turbine Service Technician?

 Is There Going to be Demand for Wind Turbine Service Technicians?

-In 2016, there was an estimated number of 5,800 jobs in the United States for Wind Turbine Service Technician.
+There were about 5,800 jobs for Wind Turbine Service Technician in 2016 (in the United States).
 New jobs are being produced at a rate of 94.8% which is above the national average.
 The Bureau of Labor Statistics predicts 5,500 new jobs for Wind Turbine Service Technician by 2026.
-There will be an estimated 1,400 positions for Wind Turbine Service Technician per year.
+The BLS estimates 1,400 yearly job openings in this field.

 The states with the most job growth for Wind Turbine Service Technician are Wyoming, Texas, and North Dakota.
 Watch out if you plan on working in Arkansas, New Mexico, or Iowa.
 These states have the worst job growth for this type of profession.